stacks-network/stacks-core/README.md

         (ok 'true)))
 ```

-We want to publish this contract on chain, and issuing some transactions interacting with it, setting some keys and getting some values, so we can observe read and writes.
+We want to publish this contract on chain, then issue some transactions that interact with it by setting some keys and getting some values, so we can observe read and writes.

 Our first step is to generate and sign, using your private key, the transaction that will publish the contract `kv-store`.
 To do that, we will use the subcommand: